agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-02-07-micrometer-metrics/README.md

 ### Prometheus

-We adapted sample 04.3 to deploy an open-source Prometheus server:
+We created a sample `04.3`  to deploy an open-source Prometheus server:

 ```yaml
   prometheus: